PacificBiosciences/ANGEL/README.md

        [--use_rev_strand] [--cpus CPUS]
 ```

-We will use the provided training example below.
+See the provided training example below.
 By default, only the forward strand is used.
 This is especially true for PacBio transcriptome sequencing output that often already has correct strand.

 ```
 cd ANGEL/training_example